Your Backup Adult and Senior Care benefit can help you find the right in-home care, right when you need it

 - Provide a brief overview of your (or your loved one's) situation and care needs.

 Your Backup Adult and Senior Care Specialist will then try to identify an agency that meets your (or your loved one's) specific needs, and that agency will contact you to finalize arrangements.
-You are responsible for paying the hourly cost of the adult caregiver, which is currently $16.00 per hour in Massachusetts (this cost may vary slightly if care is provided out-of-state), with a minimum of four hours per day.
+You are responsible for paying the hourly cost of the adult caregiver, which is currently $8.00 per hour in Massachusetts (this cost may vary slightly if care is provided out-of-state), with a minimum of 4 hours per day and a maximum of 10 hours per day.
 Your credit card will be charged for the care provided at the end of service.

 Additional Adult and Senior Care Resources